GY0924/documents_v1/bid_support_onboard/full_stack_engineer.md

 - Tell us a little bit more about your biggest challenge.\
 *...*

+## 🙅‍♂️ Never
+- Focus on jobs within 24 hours everyday, Don't apply for old jobs.
+- Never apply for repeated positions in same company.

 ## 💭 Others
-- *You can use autofilling tools like Simplify Jobs but bid supporter must be careful with different kinds of resumes.*
+- You can use autofilling tools like Simplify Jobs but bid supporter must be careful with different kinds of resumes.
-- *Avoid Cover Letter Unless it is mandatory.*
+- Avoid Cover Letter Unless it is mandatory.
-- *Don't hesitate to ask any questions you may have.*
+- Don't hesitate to ask any questions you may have.